mdn/content/files/en-us/web/api/document_object_model/using_the_document_object_model/index.md

 ## Reading and modifying the tree

-Suppose the author wants to change the header of the above document and write two paragraphs instead of one.
+Suppose the author wants to change the header of the below document and write two paragraphs instead of one.
 The following script would do the job:

 ### HTML